antronerds/r2-tutorials/docs/Annotation_Analyses.md

 1. Just as in the previous example, we select the "relate 2 tracks" option from the main R2 screen and click 'Next'.
 Now this time, we select 2 numerical tracks, which can be recognized by the (\#) sign at the end of a track.
-Within the Neuroblastoma dataset our options are limited for this example, so we select the "age in years" track vs the "nti\_surv\_overall" track and proceed to the next screen.
+Within the 1063 Nunes dataset our options are limited for this example, so we select the "mutated driver genes" track vs the "age_at_diagnosis" track and proceed to the next screen.
 2. In the result page, R2 has detected that 2 numerical tracks were selected, so the correlation between the different tracks is being displayed and tested for statistical significance.
-Just as in the previous example, we could color the patients by a track if that would be appropriate.
+Just as in the previous example, we could color the patients showing that the number of mutated driver genes is significant lower in the CMS2 group.

 	![](_static/images/Annotation/AnnotationAnalyse_relatetracks_v1b.png "Figure 5: Output of relating numerical tracks")